Republished: March 11, 2015

 West Family Home – 8 miles out of the city limits of Blue Valley, Nebraska

-The West family was sitting down for dinner, Mary setting the pot roast on the table while her son carries over the dinner plates.
-Rudy comes out of his office and joins them.
+The West family was sitting down for dinner; Mary was setting the pot roast on the table while her son carries over the dinner plates.
+Rudy comes out of his office and joins them just as the others finished setting the table.
 The small family chats idly as they fill their plates.

 "How was school, Wallace?"
 Rudy asks his son who wishes just once that his parents wouldn't call him by his full name.
-Wally paused between bites answer, "Good, sir."
+Wally paused between bites of the pot roast, "Good, sir."

-Wally grins.
-"Excellent.
+Wally smiles, "Excellent.
 I got an A. I only missed one, Mom."
-He was really proud of that.
-After all he had actually studied for the exam thanks to his friend, Robin, who helped him out.
+He was really proud of the results.
+Math wasn't his strong suit and he had to have one of friends, Robin, help him study for it.

 "Should 'of gotten them all."
-Rudy's rough voice scolds the redhead.
-Wally's grin fades.
+Rudy's rough voice cuts through Wally's pride and his smile fades.
 Mary doesn't say anything.
 She never does.

 Ring ring ring

 The phone in the office going off draws Rudy's attention and without a word Rudy leaves the table.

 Mary bites her lip.
 "I wish he'd not take calls during dinner.
 Just once I wished…" When Mary trails off, Wally prompts her asking her to continue.
 "Oh, dear, I wasn't saying anything."
 Mary smiles and Wally knows to let it go.
 His mother isn't right.
 Not anymore at least.
 All she ever wanted was a normal family; instead she got Rudy and Wally.
 They're both nutcases and she knows it, forget it's, and tries to pretend it isn't true.